-Cairo is one of the splendid cities around the world.
-Reading about the city is one thing, but roaming its streets is a whole different thing.
-What is interesting about Cairo is the fact that you can walk through its street and have a glimpse of its past.
-The buildings, the streets, and the statues say it all.
-Many districts speak of the tremendous history of the city, but Downtown remains on top.
-Downtown is one of the oldest districts in Cairo.
-It is one of the neighborhoods that have witnessed incidents of the past and the future.
-Despite its crowdedness and constant traffic jam, you will still enjoy the sceneries it provides.
-Strolling around the streets and the buildings is a thrilling journey through the past.
+Cairo is one of the most splendid cities in the world.
+Reading about the city is one thing, but roaming its streets is different.
+What is interesting about Cairo is the fact that you can walk through its streets and have a glimpse of its past.
+The buildings, the roads, and the statues say it all.
+Many districts speak of the tremendous history of the city, but downtown remains on top.

 About Khedive Ismail Pasha